This is Your Body on Stress

 13. On the drive back home, your cortisol levels dip back down, once again triggering your parasympathetic “recovery” system.

-15. All of this is actually a great thing to help you function well during emergency situations.
-If this is an isolated issue, you’ll go on your way, having a normal day.
+All of this is actually a great thing to help you function well during emergency situations.
+If this is an isolated issue, you’ll go on your way, rest, eat and otherwise have a normal day.

-16. BUT if this is just this a chronic occurrence, just the latest thing to happen in a series of stressful events – or if you never learned stress-management techniques – your body might not know how to put on your anti-stress brake.
-You can get “stuck” in sympathetic.
+BUT if this is a chronic occurrence, just the latest thing to happen in a series of stressful events – or if you never learned stress-management techniques – your body might not know how to put on your anti-stress brake.
+You can get “stuck” in that sympathetic go-go-go mood.

 Stuck in go mode